 - A statement that the information in the notification is accurate and, under penalty of perjury, that you are the Infringed Mark owner, or are authorized to act on behalf of the Infringed Mark owner.

 Upon receipt of notice as described above, we will take steps to confirm the existence of the Infringed Mark on the Site, notify the User who posted the Infringed Mark, and take whatever action, in its sole discretion, it deems appropriate, including removal of the Infringed Mark from the Site.
 A User may respond to notice of takedown by showing either (a) that the Infringed Mark has been cancelled, or has expired or lapsed or (b) that the Registered User has a trademark registration, an unexpired license covering the use, or some other relevant right to the Infringed Mark.
 If the User shows either (a) or (b) to our satisfaction, then we will not remove or will repost the Infringed Mark.
 If we decide to comply with a takedown request, it will do so within a commercially reasonable time after receipt of the notice.

-Notwithstanding the foregoing, we will comply as appropriate with the terms of any court order relating to alleged trademark infringement on the Site.
+Notwithstanding the foregoing, we will comply as appropriate with the terms of any court order relating to alleged trademark infringement on the Platform.